Connecticut Landlord Tenant Law: Introduction

 May I charge an application, late rent, or returned payment fee?

-There are no limits on the collection of an application fee, or late charges.
+Under Connecticut Landlord Tenant Law, there are no limits on the collection of an application fee, or late charges.
 However, a returned payment fee must not exceed $20 and must be specified within the lease.

 May I charge a daily late fee?